-The next section describes the detailed specifications for modelers in simulating the upper oil price scenario.
-Guidance is offered for energy prices, economic activity, and resource base estimates.
-The next three sections describe the other three scenarios that involve changes in these inputs from their values in the upper oil price scenario.
-Special wellhead price assumptions for stand-along supply models and plans for developing inputs for Canadian models are then discussed.
-The final section describes the output variables to be reported to the EMF staff for comparing model results.
+This research describes detailed specifications for modelers in simulating the upper oil price scenario and offers guidance for energy prices, economic activity, and resource base estimates.
+It also discusses other scenarios that involve changes in these inputs from their values in the upper oil price scenario.
+Special wellhead price assumptions for stand-along supply models and plans for developing inputs for Canadian models are also discussed.
+All results of this study are published in the three volumes published.
+See below to download.